Gene activity fully predicts transcriptional bursting dynamics: Discussion

 \section{Discussion}

-In this study, we developed an approach to quantify real-time single allele transcriptional bursting in the context of the developing early \emph{Drosophila} embryo.
-The wide range of transcriptional activities that shape protein abundance in this system played a crucial role in our ability to uncover the fundamental relationships governing bursting dynamics.
-Rather than specific regulatory processes being inherently tied to distinct bursting parameters, our data suggests that most transcriptional tuning is channeled through a single control parameter: the ON-probability $P_{\rm ON}$ (Fig. \ref{fig5}B).
-Moreover, we discovered that active (ON) and inactive (OFF) states are correlated over a conserved time scale ($T_{\rm C}$) of approximately a minute.
-This time constant explicitly links the mean durations of ON and OFF periods, which are thus predominantly determined by the control parameter, $P_{\rm ON}$.
-Therefore, gene activity, as characterized by $P_{\rm ON}$ (given a relatively constant initiation rate), conveys extensive information about the underlying bursting parameters.
+In this study, we developed a method to quantify real-time single allele transcriptional bursting in the developing early \emph{Drosophila} embryo.
+The system's wide range of transcriptional activities allowed us to uncover fundamental relationships governing bursting dynamics.
+We found a highly restrictive regime with strong dependencies between bursting parameters, characterized by tight asymmetric relationships between $T_{\rm OFF}$, $T_{\rm ON}$, and $P_{\rm ON}$, underpinned by a relatively low and largely constant time scale ($T_{\rm C}$).
+Importantly, these relationships are consistent with data from yeast and mammalian cells\cite{Brouwer2023, Rodriguez2019, Larsson2019}, indicating that gene activity, predominantly governed by $P_{\rm ON}$, predicts the characteristic ON and OFF times utilized across systems.

+Low activity alleles exhibit longer OFF times and shorter ON times, while high activity alleles ($P_{\rm ON}>0.5$) display longer ON times and shorter OFF times (Fig. \ref{fig6}A-B).
+Changes in activity level are associated predominantly with shortening OFF periods at low activity and primarily with prolonging ON periods at mid-to-high activity (Fig. \ref{fig6}C, left).
+Correspondingly, transcriptional tuning of either very low or very high activity alleles is associated with larger changes in burst frequency ($F=1/(T_{\rm ON}+T_{\rm OFF})$).
+However, while changes in burst frequency predominate over changes in burst size at low activity ($B=K\cdot T_{\rm ON}$), at mid-to-high activity, changes in burst size take over (Fig. \ref{fig6}C, right).

-As our parameter estimation does not rely on fitting a specific mechanistic model of transcription to the data but, instead, directly identifies ON and OFF periods from single-allele initiation events, the uncovered bursting relationships are both effective and broadly applicable across various models.
-Any detailed N-state model \cite{Zoller:2015im,Li:2018ha,Wan2021,Pimmett2021} must adhere to these relationships once coarsely adapted to produce ON and OFF periods akin to those observed in the data.
-Although the identified relationships do not originate from model-specific kinetic assumptions, they impose constraints on the underlying kinetic parameters of any transcription model (Fig. \ref{figS13bis}).
-This, in turn, encourages the development of models that inherently yield the observed dependencies.
+Our findings do not rely on parameters inferred by fitting specific mechanistic models of transcription to the data.
+Instead, we directly identify ON and OFF periods from single-allele initiation events.
+The elucidated bursting dynamics further align with single-allele time-trace auto-correlation analysis, which refrains from any ON-OFF calling.
+Thus, our bursting relationships are effective and broadly applicable across various models.
+However, while not originating from model-specific kinetic assumptions, these relationships impose constraints on the kinetic parameters of any underlying transcription model.
+Any detailed N-state model must adhere to these relationships once coarsely adapted to produce ON and OFF periods akin to those observed in the data \cite{Zoller:2015im, Li:2018ha, Wan2021, Pimmett2021}.